 Well, for what it's worth, allow me to share my thoughts as I throw in my ten cents worth into the hat.
-My first observation is that we as humans are continually bombarded by visual information 24-7.
-From everything we see navigating through our normal day to day life, to what we see on our smart devices, computers, television, cinema, theatre, and so on.
+My first observation is that we, as humans, are continually bombarded by visual information 24-7, from everything we see navigating through our typical day to day life, to what we see on our smart devices, computers, television, cinema, theatre, and so on.
 Our visual system is what I can best describe as "selected peripheral vision" combined with an exceptionally quick auto-focus ability.
 This means that although we can perceive and understand the entire scene we are looking at, we can only concentrate "focus" on one single element at a time as all surrounding information around that point of focus blurs.
 As our eyes link to the brain, I believe that this system allows up to cope with mass visual information as we remain aware of everything within our peripheral vision, but only remain focused on a single element at a time.
-It's funny, that our autofocus is so quick that we are led to believe that we can see all things at once, but we cannot.
+It's funny that our autofocus is so quick that we are led to believe that we can see all things at once, but we cannot.

 Silver Waters Collection by Samantha Osner

-This month we released two new print collections that emphasize minimalism.
+This month we released two new print collections that emphasise minimalism.
 Samantha Osner, my daughters "Silver Waters" and my "Utopia" portfolio, both demonstrates the power of minimalism.
-In silver waters, long exposures eliminate the texture of the water and soften the sky, this combined with strong elementary shape silhouetted in contrast is simply outstanding.
+In silver waters, long exposures eliminate the texture of the water and soften the sky, this combined with strong elementary shape silhouetted in contrast is merely outstanding.